numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Pareto-optimal solutions constitute the *Pareto set* of which an approximation is sought.
 The Pareto set's image in the objective space :math:`f(\mathbb{R}^n)` is called *Pareto front*.
+The objective of the minimization problem is to find, with as few evaluations of :math:`f` as possible, a set of non-dominated solutions which is (i) as large as possible and (ii) as close to the pareto front as possible .

 ..
 The *ideal point* is defined as the vector (in objective space)
 .. containing the optimal function values of the (two) objective functions.